 Learn how to parent your own inner child.
-Engage routinely in radical acts of self care when and if you are functionally able.
+Engage routinely in radical acts of self-care when and if you are functionally able.

 Always remember to PAY IT FORWARD.
 Break the silence about Narcissistic Abuse issues to end the epidemic of victim shaming.

-Play the role of mentor when and if you have expertise in a particular domestic violence or workplace bullying area.
+Play the role of a mentor when and if you have expertise in a particular domestic violence or workplace bullying area.
 But don’t martyr yourself for the sake of others.